subquery/documentation/docs/indexer/run_publish/publish.md

 ::: details What happens during IPFS Deployment?

-IPFS deployment represents an independent and unique existence of a SubQuery project on a decentralized network.
+IPFS deployment represents an independent and unique existence of a SubQuery project on a decentralised network.
 Therefore, any changes with the code in the project will affect its uniqueness.
 If you need to adjust your business logic, e.g. change the mapping function, you must republish the project, and the `CID` will change.

 For now, to view the project you have published, use a `REST` API tool such as [Postman](https://web.postman.co/), and use the `POST` method with the following example URL to retrieve it:`https://ipfs.subquery.network/ipfs/api/v0/cat?arg=<YOUR_PROJECT_CID>`.